TDIU Claims and Protected Work Environments

-No. Civilian jobs for veterans come in many different forms and whether those jobs pay less than the federal poverty threshold or not, veterans may be eligible for TDIU (total disability individual unemployability).
+No. Civilian jobs for veterans come in many different forms.
+Whether those jobs pay less than the federal poverty threshold or not, veterans may be eligible for TDIU (total disability individual unemployability).

 How can a veteran prove they have a “protective environment” job?

-A protective environment job exists when the employer modifies the veterans schedule, duties, or other aspects of the workplace environment or pay to accommodate the veterans disability.
+A protective environment job exists when the employer modifies the veteran’s schedule, duties, or other aspects of the workplace environment or pays to accommodate the veteran’s disability.

-How this often plays out is allowing more flexibility of time off to accommodate for “bad days,” adjustment of work setting to accommodate physical disabilities, or sometimes continued employment despite factors that would ordinarily result in demotion or discharge.
+This often plays out by allowing more flexibility of time off to accommodate for “bad days,” adjustment of work setting to accommodate physical disabilities, or sometimes continued employment despite factors that ordinarily result in demotion or discharge.

-Sometimes a veteran gets paid at a pay rate below that which a similar job would pay elsewhere within the industry.
+Sometimes a veteran gets paid at a pay rate below what a similar job would pay elsewhere within the industry.